I’m taking a short trip to Italy soon. What’s really frustrating is that I’m not going long enough to take advantage of the French auto leaseback.

 And nobody’s smoked in the darn thing.
 Think of it, clean ashtrays.

 Leasing is a great option.
 Want more info?
 We have an arrangement with Auto Europe.
 They lease Peugeots.
-Check out their Buy Back Program on the Auto Europe website on the right hand side.
+Check out their Buy Back Program on the Auto Europe website.

 You can pick the exact car you want, as long as it’s a Peugeot.
 If you’re from the US, let me ask you, when’s the last time you have a bad experience in a Peugeot?